apollographql/apollo-client/docs/source/essentials/local-state.md

 You'll notice in our query that we have a `@client` directive next to our `visibilityFilter` field.
 This tells Apollo Client to fetch the field data locally (either from the cache or using a local resolver), instead of sending it to our GraphQL server.
 Once you call `client.writeData`, the query result on the render prop function will automatically update.
 All cache writes and reads are synchronous, so you don't have to worry about loading state.

-<h3 id="local-resolvers">Local Resolvers</h3>
+<h3 id="local-resolvers">Local resolvers</h3>

 If you'd like to implement your local state update as a GraphQL mutation, then you'll need to specify a function in your local resolver map.
 The resolver map is an object with resolver functions for each GraphQL object type.
 To visualize how this all lines up, it's useful to think of a GraphQL query or mutation as a tree of function calls for each field.
 These function calls resolve to data or another function call.
 So when a GraphQL query is run through Apollo Client, it looks for a way to essentially run functions for each field in the query.
 When it finds an `@client` directive on a field, it turns to its internal resolver map looking for a function it can run for that field.

-To help make local resolvers more flexible, the signature of a resolver function is the exact same as resolver functions on the server built with [`graphql-tools`](/docs/graphql-tools/resolvers.html#Resolver-function-signature).
+To help make local resolvers more flexible, the signature of a resolver function is the exact same as resolver functions on the server built with [Apollo Server](docs/apollo-server/essentials/data.html).
 Let's recap the four parameters of a resolver function:

 ```js
 fieldName: (obj, args, context, info) => result;